-Conferences - Predicted costs for conference attendance will be funded where the conference is named, justified and costed in the proposal.
-The justification should show how the conference will either directly benefit the research or facilitate future impacts of research.
+Conferences - Predicted costs for conference or event attendance will be funded where the conference or event is named, justified and costed in the proposal.
+The justification should show how the conference will either directly benefit the objectives of the grant or facilitate future impacts of research.
 Justification must also be provided for the number of project members attending a conference.
-ESRC encourages early career researcher conference attendance where it can be demonstrated to be a key development opportunity.
+ESRC encourages early career researcher conference or event attendance where it can be demonstrated to be a key development opportunity.

-Equipment - enter any items of equipment costing $\pm 10,000$ or more (including VAT) in this section.
+Equipment - enter any items of equipment costing £10,000 or more (including VAT) in this section.
 The actual level of funding sought from the ESRC should also be entered in this section.

-For items of equipment costing between $\pounds 10,000$ and UKRI equipment purchase threshold value ($\pounds 115,000$ excluding VAT), the research organisation will need to provide extra justification for these items in the 'Justification of Resources' attachment, providing evidence of an evaluation of the use of existing relevant capital assets.
+For items of equipment costing between £10,000 and UKRI equipment purchase threshold value (£115,000 excluding VAT), the research organisation will need to provide extra justification for these items in the 'Justification of Resources' attachment, providing evidence of an evaluation of the use of existing relevant capital assets.
 They will be expected to make a contribution towards the cost of the equipment in the order of 50% of the cost.

-All requests for items of equipment costing above the UKRI equipment purchase threshold $(\pounds 115,000)$ should be accompanied by a two-page business case (to be included as an attachment within the equipment screen and not the attachments section) outlining the strategic need for the equipment.
+All requests for items of equipment costing above the UKRI equipment purchase threshold (£115,000) should be accompanied by a two-page business case (to be included as an attachment within the equipment screen and not the attachments section) outlining the strategic need for the equipment.
 UKRI will decide the strategic location for these items and will potentially fund them at 100%.
 The ESRC will have flexibility in relation to the funding of equipment to negotiate with potential grant recipients to achieve best value from the limited funds at its disposal.

-For all items of equipment requested above the UKRI equipment purchase threshold $(\pounds 115,000)$ three equipment quotations must be provided.
+For all items of equipment requested above the UKRI equipment purchase threshold (£115,000) three equipment quotations must be provided.
 Where you believe that there are less than three potential suppliers for an item you should explain this in the 'Justification of Resources' attachment and upload two blank documents as equipment quotes.
 For items of equipment which cost less than the UKRI equipment purchase threshold it is optional to provide quotations and up to three can be uploaded.